hl037/tempiny/README.md

     {{ ";".join( str(i) + f' - {a=},{b=},{c=}' for i in range(2)) }}

-will be ouputed as :
+will be output as :

     This text will be printed as it is

-    lines starting with '##' (or a user-configured prefix) are be python code.
+    Lines starting with '##' (or a user-configured prefix) are python code.

-    if/else/for/while/with/try/except etc blocks don't need indentation. instead, a line containing only '## -' marks the block end.
+    if/else/for/while/with/try/except etc blocks don't need indentation.
+Instead, a line containing only '## -' marks the block end.

     This text will be printed 5 times (a = 5) Btw, between a double brace (2 '{'), you can put expression that will be converted to str, and printed instead.
     To escape it, The prefered way is to declare variables containing the tokens (as done in skbs)